Scale error: Criteria for scale errors

-Basically, a scale error is an attempt to perform an impossible action combined with very precise motor activity.

 DeLoache study

-In this study, children were introduced to large (normal-sized) objects and given a chance to familiarize themselves with them.
-Some were also prompted to engage in play behavior with the objects.
+Psychologists DeLoache, Uttal, and Rosengren conducted and documented the first study on the aspect of Scale Error.
+In their study children were introduced to large (normal-sized) objects and given a chance to familiarize themselves with them.
+Some children were also prompted to engage in play behavior with the objects.
 After several minutes, the large objects were replaced with smaller versions of the same object.
 In several cases, regardless of prompting, the child attempted to interact with the small object in the same way they would have interacted with the large object.

+The researchers believed that the error was caused by a underdeveloped functioning between the part of the brain that controls the actual physical movement with the part that controls the planning of the action, as well as a lack of inhibition.
+When the child sees the toy chair the occipital lobe, the part of the brain responsible for seeing the object and planning the next action, is activated and recognizes the object as a part of the chair category, but does not take the size of the chair into account.
+Next, the motor cortex, which controls the physical movement of the action, recognizes the appropriate movement/action for a chair, and the child then takes "appropriate" action—attempts to sit in the chair.
+During this step the child performs the action proportionate to the miniature object, and thus is able to carry out precise movements.
+However, the step itself is initiated based on a larger mental representation.

+In older more developed children, these steps are usually inhibited by recognition and integration of the true miniature size of the object into the child's action plan.
+The child in this case would then go about playing with the toy normally.

 The study also found that if the child is given the choice, they will never choose to interact with the smaller object over the larger object.

-It is believed that the error is caused by a disassociation between the part of the brain that controls the actual physical movement with the part that controls the planning of the action.
-The occipital lobe, which sees the object and controls the planning of the action, recognizes the object as a chair but does not take the size of the chair into account.
-The motor cortex, which controls the physical movement of the action, knows that you sit in a chair, and recognizes the small size of the object.
-The child then takes "appropriate" action—attempts to sit in the chair, and aims remarkably accurately for the reduced space.

 According to surveys taken by the researchers, the phenomenon is not common; parents more often reported that their child did not engage in the behavior.
 It is speculated, however, that parents may not remember less striking errors or they may not have been present to witness them.

+Additional studies

+Rosengren et. al 2009

+Additional studies were conducted to document and quantify how often scale errors were committed by children daily.
+Rosengren et. al (2009) instructed parent participants to observe their children and note when they engaged in a scale error.
+Parents were also instructed to differentiate between a scale error and pretense, or pretend play.

+Rosengren et. al (2009) found that almost all parents documented an instance of scale error in their children.
+These results concluded that children will and do commit scale errors in early childhood.